 Refining Process: Skinny Coconut Oil is unrefined and extra virgin.
 We bring you 100% raw coconut oil, extracting nothing from this amazing fruit and bringing you the healthiest and purest coconut oil on the market.

-Not to pat our own back, but the best thing for you to buy would be Skinny Coconut Oil.
+Not to pat our own back, but the highest quality coconut oil on the market today is Skinny Coconut Oil.
 We’ll bring the best coconut oil out there to your doorstep and we stand by our word!
-Start your healthier life today with Skinny Coconut Oil! #HealthyPeopleChangeTheWorld